Skip to main content

-Ingredients for Spring pea fish chowder
+Ingredients for Spring Pea Fish Chowder

 • 3 leeks, white and pale green parts only, tough outer layer removed

-• 30 ml extra-virgin olive oil
+• 2 tablespoons extra-virgin olive oil

-• 10 g kosher salt, divided
+• 2 teaspoons kosher salt, divided

-• 240 ml pure clam juice
+• 1 cup pure clam juice

 • 2 bay leaves

-• 240 ml double cream
+• 240ml double cream

-• 280 g frozen sweet peas, thawed
+• 1 (275g) bag frozen sweet peas, thawed

-• 15 ml fresh lemon juice
+• 1 tablespoon fresh lemon juice

-• flaky sea salt (for serving)
+• Pea shoots (tendrils) or sprouts, basil leaves, finely grated lemon zest, and flaky sea salt (for serving)

 Disclaimer